A hybrid optimal control problem constrained with hyperelasticity and the global injectivity condition: Wellposedness results

 where~$(z_0,z_1,\mathfrak{q})$ is the solution of system~\eqref{sysx} with $(y_0,y_1,\mathfrak{p})$ and $(f_0,f_1,g)$ as data. \end{definition}

 \begin{remark} Solutions~$(\zeta_0,\zeta_1)$ in the sense of Definition~\ref{def-trans-init} lie in $\dot{\mathcal{U}}_{p,T}(\Omega)' \times \mathcal{F}_{p,T}(\Omega)'$, and therefore satisfy

-It is unnecessary to comment on the regularity of the variable~$\pi$, playing the role of Lagrange multiplier for the constraint~\eqref{Neu-adj-init0}. \end{remark} We prove the existence and uniqueness of a {\it very weak} solution for system~\eqref{sysadjoint-init}, in the sense of Definition~\ref{def-trans-init}.
+It is unnecessary to comment on the regularity of the variable~$\pi$, playing the role of Lagrange multiplier for the constraint imposed on~$\zeta_1$ (sixth equation of~system~\eqref{sysadjoint-init}). \end{remark} We prove the existence and uniqueness of a {\it very weak} solution for system~\eqref{sysadjoint-init}, in the sense of Definition~\ref{def-trans-init}.